Share this article

 • Supply chain management

-This adds up to a total of 120 credits, but at UAGC, you can significantly shorten your path to graduation by transferring approved credits from previous college courses, job training, military service, or other relevant life experience.
+This adds up to a total of 120 credits, but at UAGC, you may be able to shorten your path to graduation by transferring approved credits from previous college courses, job training, military service, or other relevant life experience.

 Can I Earn My Education Studies Degree Online?